Disability for Diseases of the Musculoskeletal System

-Since Diseases of the Musculoskeletal System can affect the bones, muscles, joints, connective tissues, ligaments, etc., anywhere in the body, the effects are wide-ranged and varied.
+Since Diseases of the Musculoskeletal System can affect the bones, muscles, joints, connective tissues, ligaments, etc., anywhere in the body, the effects are wide-ranging and varied.
 This makes rating Musculoskeletal Diseases tricky, to say the least.
 But while Diseases of the Musculoskeletal System are varied, many cause similar symptoms.

-In order to best rate the various effects of Musculoskeletal Diseases while ensuring that no symptom is rated twice (the Pyramiding Principle), the VASRD groups together diseases that cause similar symptoms and rates them all under the same rating system.
+In order to best rate the various effects of Musculoskeletal Diseases while ensuring that no disability is rated twice (the Pyramiding Principle), the VASRD groups together diseases that cause similar symptoms and rates them all under the same rating system.

 The first rating system for Diseases of the Musculoskeletal System is Degenerative Arthritis.
 The following Musculoskeletal Diseases are rated as Degenerative Arthritis: